 Please see the recording instructions as well as audition information on the Auditions page.
 Recordings will not be reviewed until the application is complete.

-Applicants for admission to the PhD program must present:
+Applicants for admission to the PhD program must submit:

 NOTE: At the doctoral level the Department welcomes a GRE score but does not require that applicants submit one.